How to Obtain Proof of Citizenship

-Applying for a U.S. passport if you were born in the U.S. is pretty straightforward.
+In general, applying for a U.S. passport if you were born in the U.S. is pretty straightforward.
 If your parents are U.S. citizens and you were born abroad, you may apply for a passport the same way, with a few additional steps.
 These steps include

-- proving your parents are U.S. citizens,
+- Proving your parents are U.S. citizens;

-- providing evidence that your parents followed all residency requirements, and
+- Providing evidence that your parents followed all residency requirements; and

-- providing evidence that you have followed all residency requirements (unless you have been excused from them by not knowing the laws).
+- Providing evidence that you have followed all residency requirements (unless you have been excused from them by not knowing the laws).